NJ school: We've addressed educator's trans-rant beer toss - WTMJ

 He was shown on video tossing a cup of beer when he and his wife realized other patrons were filming them at an outdoor restaurant April 24 in Galloway Township.

-A protest was scheduled for Friday afternoon in a parking lot near the Neptune Board of Education’s offices.
+A small protest was held Friday afternoon in a parking lot near the Neptune Board of Education offices, during which the Philly Metro Activism Network said Smurro has been placed on paid leave pending the outcome of an investigation.

+The group based its claim on an item from the board’s April 28 meeting in which an unspecified employee was placed on administrative leave with pay “pending results of an investigation.”
+The employee’s district identification number was listed, but not the employee’s name.

+Superintendent Tami Crader told The Associated Press on Friday she cannot discuss personnel matters publicly.

 Video recorded by a patron at a table nearby shows the Smurros at an outdoor dining area.
 The footage shows Lisa Smurro complaining at length about a person she said is a transgender woman using the women’s bathroom.